 - Crush & Brush review – super fun, foamy tablets – a very close second! [ save 10% on Crush & Brush with the discount code tiltedmap10 ]

-- byHumankind review – the best tablets with fluoride + the best refillable floss
+- byHumankind review – the best tablets with fluoride + definitely the best plastic-free refillable floss

-- Unpaste review – not quite as nice as byHumankind, but still good & cheaper
+- Unpaste review – not quite as nice as byHumankind, but still good & less expensive

-- Mouthful review – for many reasons, not my favorite
+- Mouthful review – for many reasons, not one I recommend

 - Georganics review – UK brand that’s the least expensive option for my European readers (same in the US, if you buy in bulk) BONUS: they make zero-waste chewing gum!

-- And I purposefully did not review Hello or Lush Toothy Tabs – the reason why is below.
+- And I purposefully did not review Hello or Lush‘s Toothy Tabs – the reason why is below.

-Really want to nerd out on the details?
-There’s a list of the different ingredients in different toothpaste tablet brands, and what they do, at the end of this post.
+Want to nerd out on the details?
+At the end of this post, you’ll find my list of the different ingredients in different toothpaste tablet brands, and what they do.

 Bite Toothpaste “Bits” Review